-1 What to wear
+1. What to wear

 Keeping your muscles and joints warm is important in winter.
 Most off-roaders we know opt for three-quarter tights for most weathers, and will go for full lengths when it gets really cold.
 There are fleecy options available, and a few brands make completely waterproof tights as well.
 If you want to boost the warmth of a standard set of shorts, then roadie-style knee warmers are a good option too.

 A well-fitting waterproof jacket is essential.
 Look for long sleeves, a dropped tail and a high neck.
 Hoods are useful, but can be a pain if they don’t stow away or aren’t removable.
-It’s worth looking at softshells too, because they’re now as waterproof as the best hardshells and warm too.
+It’s worth looking at softshells too, because they’re now as waterproof as the best hardshells, and warm too.

 Gilets are another great addition to your riding wardrobe.
 On warmer days, they can be combined with long sleeve baselayers to keep your core warm, but allow faster cooling of your arms and armpits.